lucasvtiradentes/cscan/README.md

 ## 🎺 Overview

-High-performance TypeScript linting platform designed for instant LLM code quality validation.
+High-performance TypeScript code scanning platform designed for instant LLM code quality validation.
 Branch-based scanning shows exactly which issues were introduced in your current work, while fully customizable rules let you enforce your project's specific conventions - whether you prefer types over interfaces, ban barrel files, or require absolute imports.

 <a name="TOC"></a>